 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Did you know that the neighborhood has more English and Irish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Irish and Armenian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 26.0% of this neighborhood's residents have English ancestry and 23.8% have Irish ancestry.
+In fact, 26.2% of this neighborhood's residents have Irish ancestry and 0.8% have Armenian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.